I keep everything as clear and simple as possible.

-I’m one of only two chiropractors in Poulsbo on the Kaiser (formerly Group Health) panel.
-I participate with Regence*, Premera, Lifewise, most United Healthcare plans, union insurances, GEHA and many others.
+I’m one of only two in-network chiropractors in Poulsbo on the Kaiser (formerly Group Health) panel.
+I participate with Regence*, Premera, Lifewise, most United Healthcare plans*, union insurances, GEHA and many others.
 If you have a question about whether I am in-network with your particular insurance, please call.

 While you are meeting your deductible, you will pay for your care at the time of service at our discounted cash rate.
 After your deductible is met you will be responsible for paying your copay at each visit.